Covers Logo

 Georgia Available Sports contracts available

-Polymarket is the broader U.S. option, but Nevada is the key exception right now.
-FanDuel Predicts is technically available nationwide, but sports trading is live in only 18 states, with the other 32 states limited to finance, economics, and commodities markets.
+Polymarket is the broader option for sports-market access, but Nevada is the key exception right now.
+FanDuel Predicts is available nationwide, but sports trading is live in only 18 states, with non-sports markets such as finance, economics, and commodities available more broadly.

 Polymarket is the cleaner for sports-first users who want a broad prediction market app.
 FanDuel Predicts is the sneaky winner in certain states, especially where fans are blocked from legal sportsbooks but can access sports event contracts.